Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Complex Teager--Kaiser Energy Operator

 and combining~\eqref{eq:psi_x} and~\eqref{eq:psi_xdot} eliminates the amplitude term, giving the classical ESA relations:

 Equations~\eqref{eq:f_t} provide instantaneous estimates of amplitude and frequency, respectively.

-Despite its simplicity, the ESA accuracy degrades when envelope or frequency variations are fast, the signal cannot be modeled directly as a cosine function, or when multiple components overlap --- conditions often observed in power-system dynamics \cite{Dervisakdic2020_Beyond_Phasors}.
+Despite its simplicity, the ESA accuracy degrades when envelope or frequency variations are fast or when multiple components overlap, as these conditions violate the narrow-band AM--FM assumptions underlying the classical ESA.
+In power systems, signals may also depart from simple phasor or cosine models during nonstationary operation \cite{Dervisakdic2020_Beyond_Phasors}.